 First, it began with IT-focused tasks and processes: Companies like UiPath accelerate the development of software and workflows, e.g. for data transfer across different applications – allowing companies to plug in multiple tools and solutions without long and costly implementation projects.

 Now, this is possible for business scenarios too.
 Automation software is getting increasingly user friendly and accessible, even for users without IT knowledge: Clients including ING, KPMG and Hogan Lovells use our no-code platform to empower highly educated subject experts to build automated tools for clients and colleagues.
-The legal team at ING built a self-service application for colleagues to keep its contract database up to date.
+The legal team at ING built a self-service apps for colleagues to keep its contract database up to date.
 They could find the information they needed quickly by using a question and answer app built by an expert and integrating data sources, instead of going through this by phone or in long email chains with someone in legal.
 This saves the legal team time and their colleagues time too.
 Experts in law, finance, HR and pretty much any function can apply this to any process without needing any ability to code or any need to involve IT.
 We’ve also seen immigration lawyers in Lesvos process more claims for asylum and a covid vaccine centre in Germany speed up the rate of vaccinations using our technology.

 The factors that limit the adoption of technology are many.
 The initial cost, even if it is dwarfed by the consequent gains; fear of the unknown, until competitors start to showcase an advantage and force a re-evaluation; the fact that things work the way they are, even if they could be better.